SoCXin/doc/docs/integration/ide/index.rst

 Native Extensions
 -----------------

-Native extensions and plugins provide official integration with IDEs/Text Editors and contain built-in :ref:`piocore` and :ref:`piohome`.
+Native extensions and plugins provide official level1 with IDEs/Text Editors and contain built-in :ref:`piocore` and :ref:`piohome`.
 We **highly recommend** to use the next native integrations for: